Skip to main content

 Output format path semantics

-The .query part of the file query has different meanings depending on the output format:
+The .query part of the file query has different meanings depending on the output format.
+When the query is omitted or set to *, each writer applies a sensible default:

 CSVIgnored*